sheepman39/voluntold-template/README.md

 <br>

-First, on your repositories page, click on the file labeled `students.json`.
+First, on your repositories main page (this will be https://github.com/*username*/*username*.github.io), click on the file labeled `students.json`.
 Next, you should see a file with a bunch of text in it.
 On the right side of the screen will be a picture of a pen labeled `Edit this file`.
 Click on the pen to edit.

 <br>